 Logan went on to found Rebel Hack (yes, the name says it all), a growth marketing agency whose purpose is to help the best business ideas get above the noise using data and other non-ordinary methods.
 Two years on, Rebel Hack is still going and growing from strength to strength.
 And yes, Logan is skating nearly every day and better than ever.
 He took the idea of pushing himself even further outside his comfort zone by competing in an amateur boxing match at London’s O2 arena, [which he won].

 This is the real Logan, someone that takes no prisoners, and does not concern himself with failing, getting hurt, bruised, beaten up or broken.
 For him it’s about the journey, being true to himself and being aligned with his inner self.
 So entrepreneurs, perhaps it’s time to think of yourself as a tire, and focus on being both balanced and aligned.
 You might need some support to challenge your own status quo as Logan did, but being real and the subsequent results would be worth it.
 Any doubts, just ask Logan.
 He’s about to take on his biggest challenge yet, that of being a good father to his newly born son Dylan.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
 VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.